CD Projekt Red: Game distribution

 In 2008, the company introduced Good Old Games, a distribution service with a digital rights management-free strategy.
 GOG.com aims to help players find "good old games", preserving old games.
 To do so, the team needed to unravel licensing issues for defunct developers or negotiate with publishers for distribution rights.
 To recover old code for conversion to modern platforms, they had to use retail versions or second-hand games.
 CD Projekt partnered with small developers and large publishers, including Activision, Electronic Arts and Ubisoft, to broaden the service's portfolio of games to triple-A and independent video games.

 Despite suspicions that it was a "doomed project", according to managing director Guillaume Rambourg, it has expanded since its introduction.
 As of June 2015, GOG.com sold 690,000 units of CD Projekt Red's game The Witcher 3: Wild Hunt redeemed through the service, more than the second largest digital seller Steam (approx. 580,000 units) and all other PC digital distribution services combined.
-As of 8 July 2019, every third Cyberpunk 2077 digital pre-order was sold on GOG.com.
+As of 8 July 2019, a third of Cyberpunk 2077 digital pre-orders were sold on GOG.com.
 Income from GOG.com (known internally as CD Projekt Blue) accrues to CD Projekt Red.
+GOG.com was sold by CD Projekt to Michał Kiciński, one of the original founders of GOG, in December 2025.
+The sale allows GOG to remain independent of CD Projekt, though the studio will continue to support GOG for its games.
+With its independence, GOG intends to focus more on preservation of video games while maintaining its ongoing support for DRM-free games.